Natural shape and color

 Want to read up on other options?
 Look through our selection of the best artificial Christmas trees.

-- Product Name Norway Green Spruce Artificial Christmas Tree with Stand
+- Product Name Norway Green Spruce Artificial Christmas Tree

 - Product Brand National Tree Company

 - Product Dimensions 62 x 90 x 62 in.